liorbahar/Dashboard-Port/client/README.md

+1. run the command: npm i --legacy-peer-deps
-1. run the command: npm start
+2. run the command: npm start  inside the client folder